 Course 111 is for students with no previous background.
 Aims at developing basic skills.
 Classroom practice in speaking, understanding and reading basic German.
-Goals, ability to read extended narratives in simple German, insights into German culture and participation in short conversations.
+Goals; ability to read extended narratives in simple German, insights into German culture and participation in short conversations.
 Laboratory materials available.

-(The continuation of Beginning German, GER 112, will be offered in Summer School)
+GER 112 Beginning German